daattali/daattali.github.io/_drafts/2015-05-17-analyzing-rbloggers-posts-via-twitter.md

 |Saturday  |        323|                8.7|               4.3|      17.3|
 |Sunday    |        277|                8.9|               3.8|      16.5|

 Cool!
 This actually produced some non-boring results.
 I'm not going to make any significance tests, but I do see two interesting pieces of information here.
 First of all, it looks like the weekend (Sat-Sun) is quieter than weekdays in terms on number of posts made.
 Second of all, the two days with the highest average score are also Sat-Sun.
 I won't go into whether or not having ~1 more favorite and < 1 more retweet on average is significant, but it's at least something.
-Maybe because there are less posts on the weekend, then each post gets a bit more visibility and stays at the top of the feed longer, thereby having a small advantage?
-Or maybe the only small difference is score we're seeing is just because there are less posts in total and it'll even out once n is large enough?
+Maybe because there are less posts on the weekend, each post gets a bit more visibility and stays at the top of the feed longer, thereby having a small advantage?
+Or maybe the small difference in score we're seeing is just because there are less posts in total and it'll even out once n is large enough?

+Whatever the case might be, here's a plot that shows the score of every tweet grouped by day.
+The large points show the average of all posts made on that day.

 ![Tweet score vs day of tweet]({{ site.url }}/img/blog/rbloggers-twitter/score-per-day.png)

+Significant or not, at least it looks pretty.

-### Wordcloud
+## Wordcloud {#wordcloud}

 I must admit I'm not the biggest fan of wordclouds, but it feels like no amateur R analysis can be complete without one of these bad boys these days.
 Here you go wordcloud-lovers - the 100 most popular terms in R-Bloggers posts' titles since Sept 2013.

 ![Wordcloud]({{ site.url }}/img/blog/rbloggers-twitter/wordcloud.png)

+I actually don't have much to comment on that, there isn't anything that strikes me as surprising here.

 **Remember to check out the [accompanying interactive doc + source code](http://daattali.com/shiny/rbloggers-twitter/)!**